BoE to check banker allowances comply with bonus cap

 About 80 percent of the bankers affected by the rule are based in London.

-The Bank of England is toughening its stance on excessive compensation in response to public and investor criticism of a bonus culture blamed for contributing to the financial crisis and has asked its supervisory arm, the Prudential Regulation Authority PRA.L, to study the proposed allowances.
+The Bank is toughening its stance on excessive compensation in response to public and investor criticism of a bonus culture blamed for contributing to the financial crisis and has asked its supervisory arm, the Prudential Regulation Authority (PRA), to study the proposed allowances.

 "We haven't looked at role-based allowances in enough detail to be able to give a house view on whether they comply or not.
 Our job is to work with the European authorities," Katharine Braddick, a director of policy at the PRA, told reporters on the sidelines of a financial conference.